-V 12, No. 1, Fall 1998 – "Ute Ladies' Tresses Shows Up Again in Gallatin County: And Puts Airport Expansion Project on Hold," by Judy McCarthy includes detailed discussion on the identification of this threatened orchid and its evolutionary background; an accompanying excerpt from the Bozeman Chronicle explains how a "Protected Flower Stymies Airport Plans"; "Research Natural Areas Program has change in Leadership," announces the departure of Angela Evenden and assumption of duties by Steve Shelly; in "The Complex Web of Life Underground," Peter Lesica desribes the variety of native species that make their living at least in part through parasitism; "Landscaping with Native Plants: Why Should You?"; field trip reports for trips at Storm Lake, Bottle Point, Ninepipes Refuge and Indian Meadows; a Big Sky Sketch with Bonnie Heidel covers Primula alcalina, alkali primrose; Jill Davies reviews Plants of the Southern Interior British Columbia by Parish, Coupe, and Lloyd 1996; and there is a list of other publications of interest.
+V12-1, Fall 1998 – "Ute Ladies' Tresses Shows Up Again in Gallatin County: And Puts Airport Expansion Project on Hold," by Judy McCarthy includes detailed discussion on the identification of this threatened orchid and its evolutionary background; an accompanying excerpt from the Bozeman Chronicle explains how a "Protected Flower Stymies Airport Plans"; "Research Natural Areas Program has change in Leadership," announces the departure of Angela Evenden and assumption of duties by Steve Shelly; in "The Complex Web of Life Underground," Peter Lesica desribes the variety of native species that make their living at least in part through parasitism; "Landscaping with Native Plants: Why Should You?"; field trip reports for Storm Lake, Bottle Point, Ninepipes Refuge and Indian Meadows; a Big Sky Sketch with Bonnie Heidel covers Primula alcalina, alkali primrose; Jill Davies reviews Plants of the Southern Interior British Columbia by Parish, Coupe, and Lloyd 1996; and a list of other publications of interest.

-V 12, No. 4, Summer 1999 – not published
+V12-4, Summer 1999 – Not published

 Volume 11 (1997 - 1998)

-V 11, No. 1, Fall 1997 - Jerry DeSanto discusses the disjunct and puzzling distribution of Montana's floral emblem in "Bitterroot Dispersal in Montana and Alberta;"Montana's Hardwood Draws," are covered by Peter Lesica; "And Now...
-Computerized Plant Keys!!" is not attributed; Field Trip Reports cover "Woody Draws," "Peet's Hill Stroll," and "Evaro Hill"; a list of plants you "Do Not Pick!!" by Robyn Klein; and a review of Wetlands: Characteristics and Bondaries by Rich Prodgers.
+V11-1, Fall 1997 - Jerry DeSanto discusses the disjunct and puzzling distribution of Montana's floral emblem in "Bitterroot Dispersal in Montana and Alberta;" "Montana's Hardwood Draws" are covered by Peter Lesica; "And Now...
+Computerized Plant Keys!!" is not attributed; Field Trip Reports cover "Woody Draws," "Peet's Hill Stroll," and "Evaro Hill"; a list of plants to "Do Not Pick!!" by Robyn Klein; and a review of "Wetlands: Characteristics and Boundaries" by Rich Prodgers.

-V 11, No. 3, Spring 1998 - "Landscaping at Lewis and Clark Center Nears Completion," by Wayne Phillips; Centennial of Rydberg's and Bessey's Exploration," by Judy McCarthy; "Fungus Flowers Fool Botanist," by Peter Lesica describes a fungus that infects a rockcress with interesting consequences for buttercups and flies; "The True Carex rostrata in the American Rockies," unattributed article comparing C. rostrata with C. utriculata; "Habitat Protection for Howellia aquatilis," by Shannon Kimball; and editor Dennis Nichols reviews Old Man's Garden by Annora Brown.
+V11-3, Spring 1998 - "Landscaping at Lewis and Clark Center Nears Completion" by Wayne Phillips; "Centennial of Rydberg's and Bessey's Exploration" by Judy McCarthy; "Fungus Flowers Fool Botanist" by Peter Lesica describes a fungus that infects a rockcress with interesting consequences for buttercups and flies; "The True Carex rostrata in the American Rockies," unattributed article comparing C. rostrata with C. utriculata; "Habitat Protection for Howellia aquatilis," by Shannon Kimball; and editor Dennis Nichols reviews Old Man's Garden by Annora Brown.

 Volume 10 (1996 - 1997)